JohnHansenCa/KeyPadJs/README.md

 ## Major Functionality ##
 ### Data Attributes ###
+KeyPadJs uses [data attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes) for configuration.
-See the demo [index.html file](https://github.com/JohnHansenCa/KeyPadJs/blob/main/index.html) for an example usage of the attributes.
+See the demo [index.html file](https://github.com/JohnHansenCa/KeyPadJs/blob/main/index.html) for an example of the usage of the attributes.

 - data-kp = "key"
     = Makes a button or div into a key.
 Values of the keys when clicked can be acquired by the default key Listener.
 See the [CalculatorDemo](https://github.com/JohnHansenCa/KeyPadJs/blob/main/tscript/demo/calculatorDemo.ts) for example usage.